gvwilson/browsercast/CONTRIBUTING.md

 `./v2/preview.css` and `./v2/preview.js`.

 Things to improve/fix:
-- Currently, the css styling for the slide numbers to the left of the page may not work well with slides in the triple digits or more.
+- Currently, the CSS styling for the slide numbers to the left of the page may not work well with slides in the triple digits or more.
 Proper handling of this case should be done to avoid this.
 - When the user is navigating through the slides, the slide navigation bar will highlight and move the current active slide to the top of the bar.
 Instead, we can move the thumbnail into view only if the thumbnail is outside the view of the current visible portion of the navigation bar.
 - Instead of having the slide navigation bar overlap with the main content on smaller screens, we can instead make the main content shrink to accomodate the navigation bar and expand into its normal size when the slide navigation bar is closed (like how Google Slides behaves).

 ### Autoplay